anchore/enterprise-client-go/pkg/enterprise/docs/EventsApi.md

 	level := "level_example" // string | Filter events by the level - INFO or ERROR (optional)
-	since := "since_example" // string | Return events that occurred after the timestamp (optional) before := "before_example" // string | Return events that occurred before the timestamp (optional) page := int32(56) // int32 | Pagination controls - return the nth page of results.
-Defaults to first page if left empty (optional) (default to 1) limit := int32(56) // int32 | Number of events in the result set.
-Defaults to 100 if left empty (optional) (default to 100) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)
+	since := "since_example" // string | Return events that occurred after the timestamp (optional) before := "before_example" // string | Return events that occurred before the timestamp (optional) page := TODO // int64 | Pagination controls - return the nth page of results.
+Defaults to first page if left empty (optional) limit := TODO // int64 | Number of events in the result set.
+Defaults to 100 if left empty (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)

 	configuration := openapiclient.NewConfiguration()